Mahjong Etiquette and Superstitions Every Player Should Know

 • Maintain a reasonable pace: Don’t deliberately delay your turns

-• Stay for the full game: Leaving mid-game disrupts the experience for others
+• Stay for the full game: Leaving mid-game disrupts the experience for other players

 • Be gracious in victory and defeat: The principle of good sportsmanship applies equally online